9 Best AI Tools for Startups in 2026

 Pricing

-Runway ML starts with a free plan that offers 125 one-time credits, though you’ll see watermarks and slower processing.
+Runway ML starts with the Free plan that offers 125 one-time credits, though you’ll see watermarks and slower processing.
 The Standard plan costs $15 per month, with 625 monthly credits and 100GB of storage.

 9. Notion AI: Knowledge Management and Documentation